cpetta/sandpaper/README.md

 * Enable the use of additional languages such as typescript, scss, sass, etc.

-For your own safety and security, it is **highly recommended** that you review any scripts before running them.
+For your safety and security, please **review scripts before running them**. setup.ps1 starts by installing chocolaty.
-When setup.ps1 is run it will install chocolaty.
-Chocolaty will install a whole bunch of software
+After Chocolaty is installed, it is used to install the following software by default:

 * Git
 * NodeJS
 * Yarn

-Chocolaty can also install the following packages if they are uncommented:
+The Chocolaty function in setup.ps1 can be configured to install the following packages if they are uncommented:

 * NotepadPlusPlus
 * bitnami-xampp